silvacms/documentation/source/silva/contents/base.rst

 Available Silva bases content classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-XXX the next line doesn't work and need to be changed

-.. currentmodule:: silva.core.interfaces.content

 All those base classes are usable to create new Silva content:

 .. class:: Products.Silva.Publishabled.NonPublishable